 All Valorant Ranks In Order [Easily Explained]

 So you just started playing Valorant at the lower ranks, and you suddenly got the urge to become a better player.
 You finally work your way up from Iron to Silver, all that hard work paid off.
-Then one competitive match you face an Immortal rank player.
+Then one competitive match you face an Immortal rank player, and in a flash, you get sent back to the previous rank of Iron.

-In a flash, you get sent back to the previous rank of Iron.
 Determined to improve your overall performance, you scour the internet for every guide possible to help you win matches.
-You then quickly realize you're actually a noob, and you need to start with the basics before you can become the next s1mple
+You then quickly realize you're actually a noob, and you need to start with the basics before you can climb the ranks.
+Now you're here, looking at Valorant's ranking system to see what you need to achieve to reach the top.

 Valorant Ranks in Order

-• Iron
+Iron

 • Iron 1